hacl-star/hacl-star/INSTALL.md

 ### HACL* master

-The HACL* repository has multiple branches: stable, master and feature branches.
-Feel free to install the cutting edge master.
-As it is under continuous integration, it should be working at all times.
+The HACL* repository has multiple branches: `stable`, `master` and feature branches.
+The main production branch is `master`; as it is under Continuous Integration for verification and code generation it should be working at all times.
+We maintain an old version of HACL* in the `stable` branch, but we do not recommand using it.